atifaziz/LinqPadless/README.md

 parity with LINQPad features at _run-time_.
-On the other hand, when all you are doing is using [LINQPad as a lightweight IDE][lpide] to script some task that doesn't need its bells and whistles then turning those queries into compiled executables enables them be shipped and run without LINQPad.
+On the other hand, when all you are doing is using [LINQPad as a lightweight IDE][lpide] to script some task that doesn't need its bells and whistles then turning those queries into compiled executables enables them to be shipped and run without LINQPad.

 ## Limitations